gocd/www.go.cd/_posts/2014-09-09-Go-Sample-Virtualbox.markdown

 * A couple simple phpunit tests
 * A couple simple watir scripts

+All of the code is on the Virtualbox machine at /home/vagrant/projects.
+The easiest way to access this is to type 'vagrant ssh' at the command prompt in the same place you started the machine.

 The hope is that using this box you can see how real applications (even if they are small) are built, tested and deployed with Go.

-As always, Go questions can be asked at https://groups.google.com/forum/#!forum/go-cd
+As always, Go questions can be asked at [https://groups.google.com/forum/#!forum/go-cd](https://groups.google.com/forum/#!forum/go-cd)